Use cases

 • How much context or information is lost when tickets are handed over between agents?

 If your team handles thousands of tickets per month across multiple markets, lightweight automation can hit its limits fast.
-That’s where Engaige comes in.
+That is where Engaige comes in.

 FAQs about Minimal AI alternatives